 The pricing methods (cost allocations) are set out in section 6.5 of the Access Arrangement.
 This section provides a summary of Western Power's pricing methods.
-Further detail is provided in the remainder of this document.

 2.3.1 General

 Reference tariffs aim to reasonably reflect the cost of providing the network service to users.
 The first step in developing reference tariffs is to model the cost of supply for users.
 The cost of supply cannot be derived at an individual user level and so users are categorised into a number of groups with similar costs.